openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -19

    * changed the structure of the `credentials_supported` parameter to a map from array of objects
-   * changed the structure of `credentials` parameter in Credential Offer to only be a string (no more objects) whose value is a key in the `credentials_supported` list entry
+   * changed the structure of `credentials` parameter in Credential Offer to only be a string (no more objects) whose value is a key in the `credentials_supported` map

    -14